-That said, some places on the list – such as Italy – do allow travellers from England and Scotland to visit, which means you can go on holiday there without having to self-isolate on arrival or on return.
+That said, some places on the list do allow travellers from England and Scotland to visit, which means you can go on holiday there without having to self-isolate on arrival or on return.
 Again, it's important you check the official travel advice for individual destinations.

-Guadeloupe has been removed from the quarantine exempt list.
-This means that if you return from Guadeloupe to the UK on or after 4am on 19 September, you will need to self-isolate.
+Estonia and Latvia have been removed from the list.
+Those returning to the UK from Estonia or Latvia before 4am on Saturday 28 November will need to self-isolate.

 You don't need to isolate on arrival to these countries, or on return to England or Scotland.
 However, other measures may be in place such as the requirement to take tests or fill out forms, so it is important to check the specific advice for each destination.

 While Portugal has been scrapped from the list, the Portuguese island of the Azores is still on the exemption list for England.

 Likewise, the Portuguese island of Madeira is also on the exemption list for England.

 Be aware that while St Barthélemy is still on the exempt list, St Martin has been taken off, meaning you will need to self-isolate on your return to the UK from St Martin.

 Be aware that foreign tourists can only visit certain places in Cuba: Cayo Coco, Cayo Cruz or Cayo Guillermo, Cayo Santa Maria and Cayo Largo del Sur.
 On arrival in these places, you will have your temperature checked and a PCR test.
 Anyone showing symptoms and anyone that tests positive will be hospitalised.